dannyvankooten/gozer/README.md

     -r, --root <ROOT> Directory to use as root of project (default: .)
     -c, --config <CONFIG> Path to confiruation file (default: config.xml)
 ```

-Run `gozer new` in an empty directory to quickly create the directory structure for a basic site.

 ## Content files